Creative World Travel

 In and around St. Peter’s Square are the Swiss Guards, young Roman Catholic citizens of Switzerland wearing Renaissance-style uniforms of the Medici Popes.

-DAY 14 / THURSDAY / NOVEMBER 15
+DAY 14 / SATURDAY / NOVEMBER 15

 RETURN TO USA